 The idea of not having a functional organization until the organization has found a proven business model is one of the hardest things for new startups to grasp.
-There are no sales, marketing, or business development departments when you are searching for a business model.
+There are no sales, marketing, or business development departments when searching for a business model.

 Another confusing point between Customer Development and Marketing is the marketing research function.

-Market research is defined as the process of gathering, analyzing and interpreting information about a market, product, customers, etc.
+Market research is defined as the process of gathering, analyzing, and interpreting information about a market, product, customers, etc.

 An existing company uses marketing research to monitor market changes that may indicate opportunities or threats.